Learning to Grasp 3D Objects using Deep Residual U-Nets: Graspable Part Detection

 \subsection{Baseline Networks}

-To make our contribution transparent, we build two baseline networks based on the encoder-decoder network \cite{yang2016object} and U-Net \cite{ronneberger2015u} in comparison with proposed network architecture and highlight the similarities and differences between them.
+To make our contribution transparent, we build two baselines, including autoencoder architecture~\cite{yang2016object}, and U-Net network~\cite{ronneberger2015u} and highlight the similarities and differences between these approaches and our Res-U-Net.
 All the networks contain two essential parts: one is the encoder network, and the other is the decoder network.

-The architecture of the encoder-decoder network \cite{ronneberger2015u} is depicted in Fig.~\ref{f-norm}.
-This architecture is the lightest one among the selected architectures in terms of the number of parameters and computation, making the network easier and faster to learn.
+The architecture of the encoder-decoder network~\cite{yang2016object} is depicted in Fig.~\ref{f-norm}.
+This architecture is the lightest one among the selected architectures in terms of the number of parameters and computation time, making the network easier and faster to learn.
 The encoder part of this network has nine 3D convolutional layers (all of them are $3 \times 3 \times 3$), and each of them is followed by batch normalization and ReLU layer.
 At the end of each encoder layer, there is a 3D max-pooling layer of $2 \times 2 \times 2$ to produce a dense feature map.
 Each encode layer is corresponding to a decoder layer.
 It also has nine 3D convolutional layers.
 The difference is that instead of having 3D max-pooling layers, at the beginning of each layer, an up-sampling layer is utilized to produce a higher resolution of the feature map.
 Besides, a $1 \times 1 \times 1$ convolutional layer and a sigmoid layer is attached after the final decoder to reduce the multi-channels to $1$.

 The architecture of U-Net \cite{ronneberger2015u} is shown in Fig.~\ref{f-unet}.
 The basic structure of the U-Net and the described encoder-decoder network are almost the same.
-The main difference is that, in U-Net architecture, the dense feature map is first copied from the end of each encoder layer to the beginning of each decoder layer, and then the copied layer and the up-sampled layer are concatenated.
+The main difference is that, in U-Net architecture, the dense feature map is first copied from the end of each encoder layer to the beginning of each decoder layer.
+Then the copied layer and the up-sampled layer are concatenated.